QR4.5.9 Testing The Theory

 QR4.5.3 No Unnecessary Agents

-Likewise, electro-magnetic effects can be explained by assuming virtual photons or by taking the photon to be the basic quantum network process.
-Either could be true, but more virtual particles are needed to explain effects like nuclear bonding and neutron decay, while a processing theory needs no further assumptions, so it is preferred.
-Changes in electro-magnetism then occur in photon units for the same reason that computer screens change in bit units.
-We see a correlation between photons and electro-magnetism, but confusing correlation with causation is a common error of science (Note 1).
+Likewise, electro-magnetic effects could be caused by virtual photons or because the photon is a basic process.
+Either could be true, but more virtual particles are needed to explain nuclear bonding and neutron decay while a processing theory needs no further assumptions, so it is preferred.
+Electro-magnetism then occurs in photon units for the same reason that computer screens change in bit units.
+There is a correlation between photons and electro-magnetism but in science, correlation is not causation (Note 1).

-Quantum processing, as envisaged here, always runs, so it doesn’t need agents to push it.
-It also spreads naturally on the network, so an electron that falls to a lower energy orbit doesn’t need a virtual orbit particle to make it so.
-The forces that the standard model attributes to virtual particles are then explained by processing as follows:
+The quantum processes envisaged here always run and spread naturally on the network, so they don’t need agents to push them.
+For example, when an electron falls to a lower energy orbit, it doesn’t need an orbit particle to make it so.
+The force particles of the standard model are then explained by processing as follows:

 1. Electro-magnetism.
-The standard model needs virtual photons to explain charge and magnetism, but if a photon is the basic quantum process, no virtual agents are needed to explain electrical and magnetic forces (Chapter 5).
+The standard model needs virtual photons to explain charge and magnetism but if a photon is the basic quantum process, no virtual agents are needed to explain electro-magnetic effects (Chapter 5).

 2. The strong effect.
 The standard model needed a new field that created eight gluons with three charges to explain nuclear bonding, but if quarks bond by sharing photons to achieve stability, again no virtual agents are needed (4.4.4).